Pig in a dream lying contentedly in warm earth among wildflowers and wheat

 Ask yourself: “Is there something in my nature I consider ‘dirty’ or ‘improper’ — something I am ashamed of wanting?
 Where does that shame come from — is it my own voice, or someone else’s?”

 Astrological note: A repulsive pig evokes Pluto in the 2nd house, or Saturn in hard aspect to Venus.
-Scorpio and Capricorn with tense Venus aspects often carry the theme of forbidden physicality.
+Scorpios and Capricorns with tense Venus aspects often carry the theme of forbidden physicality.
 If Pluto is now aspecting your natal Venus — accepting your own desires is part of a deep transformation.

 They are small, pink.
 Newly born.
 Or you hold one in your hands.
 Something in them is touching, defenseless — and you feel it.

 Your Healer speaks here, through the image of a newborn beginning.
-Piglets are one of the warmest versions of this symbol: abundance in its most tender and vulnerable form.
+Piglets are a particularly warm version of this symbol: abundance in its most tender, vulnerable form.
 New.
 Just arrived.
 Not yet grown, not yet making demands.

 This image often comes at moments when something is beginning in life.
 A new project, new relationship, a new direction — something still small, still needing shelter, still not knowing what it will become.
 Piglets in a dream say: this is alive.
 And it is yours.